 - Keeping your blood pressure and cholesterol levels under control

 Once an aneurysm is detected through aneurysm screening, continue with regular screening tests about every six months to monitor the progression or reduction of the ballooning.
-You can schedule an aneurysm screening ultrasound with NYC Cardiology.
-Manhattan Cardiovascular Associates.
+You can schedule an aneurysm screening ultrasound with top cardiologist in New York of Manhattan Cardiovascular Associates.

 Dr. Michael Ghalchi, Cardiologist (Cardiologist NYC, Midtown)